Confederation Park, Saskatoon

 The Confederation Park subdivision of Saskatoon, Saskatchewan, Canada, is located west of the South Saskatchewan River, Saskatoon's west side.

 History

 The community first appeared on city maps in the late 1960s, with development commencing in the early 1970s.
 Most street names in the community are those of prominent politicians in Canadian history, primarily prime ministers, though others, including governors-general have also been recognized.
 Full build-out of the neighbourhood did not occur until the mid-2000s with the construction of one final street, Blakeney Crescent, honoring former Saskatchewan premier Allan Blakeney.
 In 2012, a small extension to the community was indicated as part of the area concept plan for the neighboring new area of Kensington, involving a short extension of Steeves Avenue to connect with a realigned 33rd Street.
 This will presumably facilitate the construction of a small number of additional dwellings.

+In December 2023, John A. Macdonald Road was renamed miyo-wâhkôhtowin Road.
+The word is a translation of “good relationship” in the Cree language.

 Geography

 The suburb is fashioned around Parc Canada, a 40.5 acre park area comprising Bishop Roberecki School and Confederation Park School.
 The northern boundary is 33rd Street West and the eastern is Confederation Drive.
 The southern boundary is Laurier & Diefenbaker Drives.
 To the west of Confederation Park is Kensington.